AdaCore/spark2014/docs/lrm/source/the-standard-library.rst

 .. _tu-shared_variable_control-02:

-2. A component of a non-volatile record type declaration shall not be volatile.
+2. A type which is not effectively volatile shall not have a volatile subcomponent.

 .. todo:: This may require determining whether a private type is volatile.